 We need to understand what is a successful apps?
 A successful application is one that is an outcome of a tried and tested mobile app development process.

-It all starts with an app idea and a problem statement.
-A person can observe a problem and then devise an Idea to solve it with the help of technology.
+It all starts with a great app idea and a problem statement.
+A person can observe a problem and then devise an idea to solve it with the help of technology.
 Before going any further, let’s dig deep into the mobile app market.

 Key Mobile App Statistics